Yoke lutes

-Yoke lutes, commonly called lyres, are a class of string instruments, subfamily of lutes, indicated with the code 321.2 in the Hornbostel–Sachs classification.
+Yoke lutes, commonly called lyres, are a class of string instruments, subfamily of lutes, indicated with the codes 321.21 and 321.22 in the Hornbostel–Sachs classification.

 Description

 Yoke lutes are defined as instruments with one or more strings, arranged parallel to the sound board and attached to a yoke lying on the same plane as the sound table, composed of two arms and a crosspiece.
-Most of the instruments of the lyre family are played by plucking the strings, but some involve the use of a bow instead.
+All of the instruments of the ancient Greek lyre family were played by strumming the strings, but modern African lyres are most often plucked; a few yoke lutes are played with a bow.

 The sound box can be either bowl-shaped (321.21) or box-shaped (321.22).
 In the first case, the resonator is often a turtle shell, while the sound board is made of leather.
 In the second case, usually both the body and the sound board are made of wood.

 Examples

-Examples of yoke lutes are the lyre, the cithara and the phorminx from Ancient Greece, the biblical kinnor and the African nyatiti.
+Examples of yoke lutes are the lyre, the kithara, the barbiton, and the phorminx from Ancient Greece, and the biblical kinnor, all of which were strummed instruments, with the fingers dampening the unwanted notes in the chord.

+Africa has continuous living traditions of yoke lutes, most of which are plucked, among them the begena, endongo, kissar, krar, litungu, nyatiti, obokano, simsimiyya, and tanbūra.
+Scandinavia Finland/Karelia and England also have a bowed yoke-luke tradition in the Crwth, Jouhikko and Talharpa.

+Contrary examples

-However, there are other instruments called "lyra" or "lira" that do not belong, from an organological point of view, to this family, but rather to the handle lutes, such as: the Byzantine lyra, the Calabrian lira, the Cretan lyra, the lira da braccio, the lyra viol.
+However, there are other instruments called "lyra" or "lira" which, from an organological point of view, do not belong to this family; they are instead handle lutes.
+For example: The Byzantine lyra, the Calabrian lira, the Cretan lyra, the lira da braccio, and the lyra viol.